 At the time, it was thought that DDT (dichlorodiphenyltrichloroethane) was harmless to humans and animals.
 A handful of years later in 1962, Rachel Carson’s “Silent Spring” would cause an uproar regarding the effects of pesticides including DDT on birds and other wildlife.
 If DDT could cause larger birds to lay very fragile eggs with paper-thin shells, what could happen when humans ingested it?

 Citizens soon began to realize that high doses of deadly chemicals could be found in their food and elsewhere in their daily lives.
 And thus the environmental movement was born.

 In 1970, President Richard Nixon responded to the outcry that “Silent Spring” unleashed by forming the Environmental Protection Agency which, in turn, banned the use of a dozen chemicals in the US.
 One of them was DDT.

 In humans, DDT collects in fatty organs like the testes and glands.
 Because milk is created from stored fats in the body, a high concentration can be found in mothers’ milk.
 Humans react to DDT at a concentration of 6-10 mg per kilogram in the form of nausea, vomiting, confusion, headache, and tremors.
 Scientists are now beginning to find proof that DDT is an estrogen mimic, which means that animals like frogs become female when the poison is present in their water supply.

-There’s a public health exception to the US ban on DDT.
-It’s okay for the government to use it to stop the spread of insect-borne disease.
-California did just that in 1979, when fleas brought the bubonic plague into the state.
+There’s a public health exception to the US ban on DDT, where the government can use it to stop the spread of insect-borne disease.
+California did just that in 1979 when fleas brought the bubonic plague into the state.